DUBLIN -- Document Understanding By Language-Image Network: Experiments and Results

 \subsection{Downstream Tasks}

-\textbf{Question Answering.}~~~To evaluate the effectiveness of our approach, we utilize DocVQA and InfographicsVQA from the DUE benchmark.
-These datasets allow us to assess the performance of our model in document question answering and question answering on infographics, respectively.
-Additionally, we evaluate our model's performance on the WebSRC dataset, which pertains to Web-based Structural Reading Comprehension.
-Furthermore, for question-answering tasks related to illustrations, we fine-tune our model using the ChartQA, AI2D, and OCR-VQA datasets.
-We then compare the performance of our model with a pure pixel-based baseline approach to determine its efficacy. \\
+\textbf{Question Answering.}~We utilize DocVQA \cite{mathew2021docvqa} and InfographicsVQA \cite{mathew2021infographicvqa} from the DUE benchmark \cite{duebenchmark} for document question-answering task.
+These datasets allow us to assess the performance of our model in question answering on documents and infographics, respectively.
+We evaluate our model's performance on the WebSRC dataset \cite{websrc} for webpage-based structural reading comprehension.
+For QA tasks related to illustrations, we test our model on ChartQA \cite{masry2022chartqa}, AI2D \cite{katti2018chargrid}, and OCR-VQA datasets \cite{ocr-vqa}.
+Additionally, we test DUBLIN's performance on Squad1.1 \cite{rajpurkar2016squad} by rendering the textual passage as images.
+More details about the datasets and preprocessing can be found in Appendix~\ref{A:finetuningdatasets}.

-\textbf{Key Information Extraction.}~~~We leverage the DeepForm dataset from the Due Benchmark for the key information extraction task.
-To accomplish this task, we overlay the extracted key information on top of the corresponding image and utilize it as a prefix for the text decoder. \\
+\textbf{Information Extraction (IE).}~We leverage the DeepForm dataset \cite{Deepform} from the Due Benchmark for the key information extraction task.
+To accomplish this task, we overlay the extracted key information on top of the corresponding image and utilize it as a prefix for the text decoder.
+We also test DUBLIN on two Information Extraction benchmarks: CORD \cite{Park2019CORDAC} and FUNSD \cite{jaume2019funsd}.
+FUNSD is a BIO-scheme-based word-labeling task where the labels are semantic entity types: question, answer, header, or other.
+CORD is also a word-labeling task with 30 labels (fields) under 4 categories, which are key information from receipts.

-\textbf{Table Question Answering/NLI.}~~~To evaluate the model's performance on table question answering, we utilize the WikiTable Questions dataset from the DUE benchmark and the WikiSQL Question Answering dataset.
-However, since the WikiSQL dataset lacks table images, we address this limitation by rendering the table JSON as images in various styles.
-Additionally, for the fact verification task, we evaluate on the Tabfact dataset, which contains tables and requires a comprehensive understanding of the table content. \\
+\textbf{Table Question Answering/NLI.} We utilize the WikiTable Questions dataset \cite{pasupat2015compositional} from the DUE benchmark and the WikiSQL QA dataset \cite{zhong2017seq2sql} for table-based QA.
+The WikiSQL dataset has tables in JSON format that we rendered as images in various styles.
+Additionally, we also test our model on the Tabfact dataset \cite{chen2020tabfact}, which requires a comprehensive understanding of the table content.

-\textbf{Document Classification.}~~~To evaluate our model's performance on document classification, we conduct finetuning experiment on the RVL-CDIP dataset \cite{harley2015evaluation}.
-This dataset comprises scanned document images categorized into 16 classes, including letter, form, email, resume, memo, and more. \\
+\textbf{Document Classification.}~To evaluate our model's performance on document classification, we conduct experiments on the RVL-CDIP dataset \cite{harley2015evaluation}.
+This dataset contains scanned document images categorized into 16 classes, including letters, forms, emails, resumes, memos, etc.